Galapagos Unbound - Signature Tour | Galapagos Unbound

 Galapagos Travel Arrangements

-Travel to Guayaquil:
+Travel to Guayaquil, Ecuador:

 Airport Transfer Upon Arrival:

-Arrival airport transfer is included in your package price.
-Please provide your international flight information and we will arrange to provide transportation to your hotel in Guayaquil, where the tour officially begins.
-If you have arranged extra hotel nights or extensions to your trip at the tail end of the trip, you will need to arrange your own transportation.
-The hotels we use offer complimentary shuttle services, and taxis are available in abundance at the airport.
+If you have booked additional hotel nights or extensions at the end of your trip, you will need to arrange your own transportation.
+The hotels we use offer complimentary shuttle services, and taxis are readily available at the airport.

 Weather